 The Company's Director of Finance is responsible for ensuring that the Own Funds items meet the Solvency II eligibility requirements and are classified correctly.
-The Director of Finance is also responsible for ensuring that the terms and conditions of any Own Fund item are clear and unambiguous in relation to the criteria of Solvency II.
+The Director of Finance is also responsible for ensuring that the terms and conditions of any Own Fund item are clear and unambiguous in relation to the Solvency II criteria.